Travel through Time by Visiting Old Copper Mine Town. - Historical Townscape of Fukiya -

-In 1707, a production method for high-quality colcothar was discovered and the colcothar started to be produced.
-In the middle of the 18th century, a new manufacturing method of colcothar which was made from artificial melanterite brought the area a huge fortune.
-Powerful merchants, including the Katayama Family and its branch families, formed the unified town coordinated with red in color in the early 19th century.
+In 1707, a production method for high-quality colcothar was discovered, and the colcothar started to be produced.
+In the middle of the 18th century, a new manufacturing method of colcothar made from artificial melanterite brought the area a fortune.
+Powerful merchants, including the Katayama Family and its branch families, formed the unified town coordinated with red in the early 19th century.
 Fukiya had thrived as the only production area of colcothar in Japan until the middle of the 20th century.

-Painted with the red pigment which was rated as one of Japan's highest quality of pigments, a large quantity of ceramics ware, including Imari ware and Kutani ware, were exported to Europe through the Dutch East India Company.
+Painted with the red pigment rated as one of Japan's highest quality pigments, plenty of ceramic wares, including Imari ware and Kutani ware, were exported to Europe through the Dutch East India Company.
 These products became extremely popular and got high evaluation in Europe.

 Nearby is Former Fukiya Elementary School.
 It was opened in 1873 and relocated to its present site in 1899.
 The wooden flat school buildings located on the right and left sides were finished in 1900, and then the two-story main school building was completed in 1909.
 The school was closed in March 2012.
 They were the oldest extant Japanese-style wooden school buildings for compulsory education in Japan.
-It was dismantled and building renovation takes place during the period between October 2015 and March 2022.
-It is scheduled to reopen as a museum.
+Takahashi City has carried out a building renovation between October 2015 and March 2022.
+It restarted as a museum on April 21, 2022.
+The school building is lit up everyday from August 10 through August 21 and Fridays and Saturdays from July 1 through September 30, 2022 except the period.

 Hill Climb Challenge Series in Takahashi is held in Takahashi City on the first Sunday of October and the previous Saturday.
 It is a bicycle race in which anyone from a beginner to an advanced person is allowed to participate.
 The cycle racers registered in advance check in on the first day of the event.
-They run either the long distance of 15km, or 9.3mi, or the short distance of 10km, or 6.2mi,for Historical Townscape of Fukiya, after a warm-up run of 2.5km, or 1.55mi, from a junior high school near Bitchu Kawamo Station the next day.
-The 2021 event was postponed for a year due to the coronavirus.
+They run either the long distance of 15km, or 9.3mi, or the short distance of 10km, or 6.2mi, for Historical Townscape of Fukiya, after a warm-up run of 2.5km, or 1.55mi, from a junior high school near Bitchu Kawamo Station the next day.

 Getting here: 60 min. by bus from Bitchu Takahashi Bus Terminal